 6. Learn about the local quirks – Jaywalking, neighborhood nicknames, why the city steams, how to pronounce “Houston” (it’s not like the city in Texas!)… I wrote an entire blog post with stories from my trip to NYC.
 Check it out!

 7. Learn how to tip the American way – yes, I know, the tipping culture in the US baffles every visitor.
 It’s confusing!
 But, you don’t want to shortchange someone just because you disagree with this social norm.
 The most common instance where you’ll need to tip is when eating at a restaurant.
 The general rule of thumb is to tip 20% for average service, 25% for great service, and 30% for exceptional service.
 You don’t need to tip at establishments where the food is not served to you.
-Fast food, bakeries, bodega, or dessert places are examples of these establishments, but it certainly would be nice if you felt the staff did an exceptional job.
+Fast food, bakeries, bodegas, or dessert places are examples of these establishments, but it certainly would be nice if you felt the staff did an exceptional job.
 You also don’t need to tip ride-sharing drivers (but again, it is always nice to), but you must tip taxi drivers.

 8. Prices do not include sales tax – If you go to a store to buy something, be mindful that the price you see does not include tax.
 It will be added when you pay at the cashier.
 This applies to tours and tickets too!
 But you might be happy to know that clothing and shoes below US$100 are not subject to sales tax, so the price you see is what you’ll pay for those items.